 EU Citizens

 Spain is a European Union member state.
-This means retiring in Spain is straightforward for EU nationals.
-With EU citizenship, there’s no requirement for a visa or residence permit to live, work, retire, or study in Spain.
+This means retirement in Spain for EU citizens is straightforward.
+With EU citizenship, there’s no requirement for a visa or residence permit to live, work, study, or retire in Spain.

 EU nationals need only to formalize their stay in Spain at Central Register of Foreigners of Spain (Registro Central de Extranjeros, or RCE) in order to receive a Foreigner Identity Number (NIE).